syncfusion-content/js-api-docs/api/js/ejListView.md

 {:#methods:additem}

 To add item in the given index.
 If you have enabled grouping in ListView then you need to pass the corresponding group list title to add item in it.

-The following ways adding the list items by using addItem:
-1) To pass the element
-2) To pass Array of JSON objects.
+Depending on the data bound tp ListView, we need to pass either an HTML element or JSON objects in this method.

 **Passing the element**